home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 sidebar_label: "Manifest"
 ---

 Since 0.92.0, every integration has a manifest file to specify basic information about an integration.
 This file is stored as `manifest.json` in your integration directory.
-It is required to add such a file, except for custom components.
+It is required to add such a file, also for custom components that use libraries or modules that are as a default not available in Home Assistant.
+When the custom component does not have such REQUIREMENTS, the file can be omitted.

 ```json
 {